FWPCOT3260 – Recover four-wheel drive vehicles.

 We guarantee that our trainers skills, technical knowledge, experience and our practical hands on realistic advanced recovery training, is superior and beyond compatible.

 We are confident to challenge any other trainer provider who are delivering this course, on their personal technical knowledge on all aspect, on vehicle recovery.

 Our Trainers knowledge and experience on the subject of vehicle recovery, is from over 20 years of serves in the Military, mostly as Instructors in many skills, one in particularly was in the field of recovery with a variety of military vehicles, trailers, equipment ranging from 2t -24t and 30t-60t armoured vehicles, in very extreme conditions.

-Note: The Drive and recover s 4WD vehicle course is strongly recommend as the prerequisite for the coordinate Recovery of 4WD Vehicles.
+Note: The Drive a 4WD vehicle course is strongly recommend as the prerequisite for the coordinate Recovery of 4WD Vehicles.

 Who would select this course?